March 20, 2026

 Proof of 1+1=2

-• The next number after 1 is 2, so (1)'=2.
+• Since the successor of 1 is 2, (1)'=2.

 • Therefore, 1+1=2.
-(End of proof)
+(End of Proof)